Sarathismg/sarathismg.github.io/_pages/about.md

 News
 ======
+[2025.7] Started my internship at Google Cloud AI Research!
+If you are in the Bay Area, find me in Sunnyvale this summer!

 [2025.6] Received 2024-25 Vice Provost and Dean of the Graduate School Student Persistence Scholarship.
 Thanks to my amazing advisor [Rui Zhang](https://ryanzhumich.github.io/) and all my collaborators in my journey!

 [2025.5] One co-authored paper got accepted at Workshop on Online Abuse and Harms (WOAH) @ ACL 2025.